npatanjo/auto-nft/README.md

 - Finally we run the script and let the magic happen. type `./make_contract.py`

 # Post-Installation
-- After the script is finished your contract address will be brinted to the terminal
+- After the script is finished your contract address will be printed to the terminal
 - You shoud keep this address for your records
 - To check to make sure your contract deployed, visit https://etherscan.io/ and cp your address.